cal-data-eng/sp25/assignments/final-project.md

 Your final report is **expected to at most 5 pages long** and should include code snippets, charts, tables, and screenshots as necessary.
 It could also include an optional appendix.
 You may choose to write your report in your team’s preferred tool (e.g., Overleaf or Google Docs).

-You may use up to 2 slip days on the final report/repository submission.
+You may use up to 2 slip days on the final report submission.

 ### 3\.
 Team Member Assessment (due {{page.deadlines.final}})